Uri Poliavich

 And yet leadership is not reduced to technology.
 In conversations with colleagues, another line is heard: Uri knows how to connect strategic vision with genuine care for people.
 As Max Portelli, CFO, noted:

-“If a good leader is able to insist and to pass on the message of innovation and collaboration, this will ensure that any organization will be able to drive success.
-Is Uri fulfilling these two?
-Definitely.”The wording is precise, but behind it lies a process where demandingness and listening are not mutually exclusive are not mutually exclusivedo not exclude each other.
+“If a good leader can insist and pass on the message of innovation and collaboration, it will ensure that any level of the organization will be able to drive on successfully.
+Is Uri fulfilling these factors?
+Definitely.”

 Social Mission and Philanthropy

-What can a person feel when they have succeeded?
 Probably the confidence that the knowledge gained through hard work can be shared, multiplied, and transformed into a common good.
 Uri Poliavich often repeats that the strongest feeling from his childhood was hunger.
 Not literally the absence of food, but the drive to change life.
-Now this same hunger manifests differently: in the desire to give others what he himself once lacked.
+Now this same hunger has evolved as a desire to give others what he once lacked.

-For him, philanthropy is not an additional section of a report, but a continuation of a personal story.
-When the company had just reached break-even, the idea of a foundation did not emerge as a strategic project, but as a simple human wish — to give children the chance to feel part of a community.
-This is how the Yael Foundation appeared.
-Today it is described briefly: a family foundation that since 2020 has operated in dozens of countries and supports educational programs for thousands of children.
-But if you look closer, behind this dry wording lies the same striving for change that was born many years ago in the gray courtyards of Soviet Ukraine.
+Today, the Yael Foundation is described briefly: a family foundation that, since 2020, has operated in dozens of countries and supports educational programs for thousands of children.
+But look closer, behind this dry wording lies the same striving for change that was born many years ago in the grey courtyards of Soviet Ukraine.

-The operational logic here is simple: support for schools, kindergartens, summer camps.
-Technically, these are assistance programs, subsidies for meals, participation in educational initiatives.
-But in the conversations of employees, it sounds different.
-They talk about specific classes, about children’s voices during yard celebrations, about how school safety becomes not a statistic but a real sense of security for parents.
-In Israel, in Eastern Europe, in small towns rarely visited by journalists, this is perceived as real change — quiet, but noticeable.
+Based on the conversations with employees, many have a different point of view.
+They talk about specific classes, about children’s voices during yard celebrations, and about how school safety becomes not a statistic but a real sense of security for parents.
+In Israel, in Eastern Europe, in small towns rarely visited by journalists, this endeavor is perceived as real change — quiet, but noticeable.
+Paradoxically, the business seems to make its way into the background.

-The phrase sounds unusual, especially in a world where it is customary to calculate ROI first and only then think about the community.
 However, in this inversion lies that very understatement: the hunger for success has gradually been replaced by a hunger for meaning.

-The team perceives this path not as an external obligation, but as part of a shared culture.
 One colleague emphasizes: “Uri himself is also very much involved in philanthropic initiatives.
 He wants to distribute part of the success to those who are less fortunate.
 And for this, the entire team behind him fully supports and praises him for following such an approach.”
 (Industry Opinion Leader).

 It is precisely this readiness to share that unites people around him.
 There is no boundary here between “work” and “charity” — they merge into one.
-Team meetings often end with discussions on how to combine new technological projects with the foundation’s educational initiatives.
-And it is precisely in such intersections that trust is born: success is measured not only by metrics, but also by the feeling that it is shared.
+Team meetings often end with discussions on how to combine new technological projects with the foundation’s educational initiatives, and it is precisely in such interactions that trust is born.

 There is also an international dimension.
 Poliavich cooperates with global leaders of the Jewish community, including Ronald Lauder, and supports initiatives for school security.
 In official language, this is “a guarantee of protection under conditions of rising antisemitism.”
+But in practice, it is about parents being able to sleep peacefully and a child having the right to go to school without fear.

 Identity and the Choice of Path

 In the trajectory of Uri Poliavich, questions of belonging and heritage never existed separately from professional decisions.
-Born into a Jewish family in Soviet Ukraine, he grew up in an environment where identity was at once a private marker and a public challenge.
+Born into a Jewish family in Soviet Ukraine, he grew up in an environment where identity was once a private marker and a public challenge.
 This background formed the subtext of many of his subsequent steps — from legal practice to entrepreneurial risk.
 The cultural imprint of resilience and adaptability, transmitted across generations, became part of his own method of overcoming uncertainty.

-Poliavich has repeatedly noted that the idea of identity is not limited to religion or ritual.
-Above all, it is a matter of community and responsibility.
-Observing how families around him relied on solidarity during transitional periods, he carried these lessons into his professional practice.
-Instead of regarding identity as a limitation, he perceived it as a set of tools: persistence in the face of difficulties, attention to detail, and readiness to defend one’s values.
+On observing how families around him relied on solidarity during transitional periods, he adapted these lessons into his professional practice.
+Instead of regarding identity as a limitation, he perceived it as a set of tools, such as persistence in the face of difficulties, attention to detail, and readiness to defend one’s values.
 In the fragmented post-Soviet environment, this perspective gave him both stability and direction.

 Whether negotiating in Central Asia or consulting on emerging markets, he brought with him the ability to mediate, to recognize diversity, and to build trust.
 Each step was an echo of that early choice: to let identity guide but never confine him.